Ethiopian National Defense Force: Somalia

 Approximately 50,000 to 60,000 ENDF troops backed by tanks, helicopter gunships and jets were involved in the military offensive against the Islamic Courts Union during December 2006.
-Colonel Gabre Heard, a senior ENDF officer and Tigrayan Peoples Liberation Front (TPLF) official, was commander-in-chief of Ethiopian troops during the invasion.
+Colonel Gabre Heard, a senior ENDF officer and Tigray People's Liberation Front (TPLF) official, was commander-in-chief of Ethiopian troops during the invasion.
 During 2007 military experts estimated 50,000 Ethiopian troops were occupying parts of Somalia.
 During the war, US Special Forces, CIA paramilitary units, and Marine units, supported by American AC-130s and helicopter gunships, directly intervened in support of the ENDF.
 In early 2007, after the military occupation of Mogadishu and Somali insurgency began, Ethiopian troops launched major offensives in Mogadishu.
 Large scale bombardments were carried out on Mogadishu neighborhoods deemed to be insurgent strongholds.
 ENDF forces were primarily responsible for the large scale bombardment and significant civilian losses that occurred in the city.
 Human Rights Watch reported that the Ethiopian army extensively utilized BM-21 Grad rocket shelling to bombard densely populated Mogadishu neighborhoods.
 The ENDF characterized the violence in this period as being part of a 'final push' against the rebels, but the fierce fighting in Mogadishu during the first half of 2007 failed to quell the growing insurgency.